Sage-Bionetworks/synapse-web-monorepo/README.md

 _/register1_

 Takes you to a place where you can create a Sage account.
-It links to Google-based account creation, and standard Login (if you already have an account).
+It links to Google-based account creation, or email-based account creation.

 ### Profile Validation